 caCertConfigmapName(string)

-A name of a config map containing root cert to use when talking with the OIDC provider.
-The config map must contain the a key named “ca.crt” with PEM encoded CA.
+A name of a config map that contains the root certificate to use when connecting to the OIDC provider.
+The config map must contain a key named “ca.crt” with the PEM-encoded CA.

 callbackPath(string)